 A spokesman for the League of American Bicyclists says driver behavior is to blame, and that motorists disregard the safety of pedestrians and cyclists, leading to injury and deaths.
 Following an accident, failing to stop for a victim is inexcusable and deemed a hit and run accident.
 If identified, the responsible motorist will have a warrant out for his or her arrest and will be liable for injuries and damages caused.
 Better policing, more traffic cameras, and better road engineering have all be proposed to reduce these preventable accidents.

 If you or a loved one has suffered an injury due to a cyclist or pedestrian hit and run accident, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding hit-and-run accidents.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding hit-and-run accidents in Ohio.